spacelift-io/user-documentation/docs/concepts/run/tracked.md

 ![](../../assets/screenshots/run/run-changes-replanning.png)

-!!! warning
-    Targeted replan feature is currently in open public beta and is free to use regardless of your pricing plan.
-Once GA, it will be available as part of our [Enterprise plan](https://spacelift.io/pricing){: rel="nofollow"}.

 ### Discarded

 Discarded state follows [Unconfirmed](tracked.md#unconfirmed) and indicates that the user did not like the changes detected by the [Planning](proposed.md#planning) phase.